 - Students will be responsible for transportation to and from their college classes.

-- If a student voluntarily drops a course after the drop deadline or if the student fails or withdraws from the course, the student or the student’s parent or guardian shall reimburse the district for the amount of tuition and fees paid by the district.
+- If a student voluntarily drops a course after the drop deadline or if the student fails or withdraws from the course, the student or the student’s parent or guardian shall reimburse the district for the amount of tuition paid by the district.

 - Students are responsible for the cost of books.

 - Textbooks are available at the CCA bookstore in the month before classes start.
 Students are encouraged to purchase books directly after they register for classes with Enrollment Services.

 The following forms MUST be completed and returned to your counselor as soon as possible

 - CCA application for admission: https://www.ccaurora.edu/getting-started

 - Promissory Note